 The Mars Exploration Program (MEP) has identified the need for establishing a robust Mars relay infrastructure to provide mission-enabling and enhancing telecommunications and navigation services to future MEP elements.
-To this end, the MEP has funded development of a standardized proximity-link communications and navigation payload, known as the Electra UHF Transceiver (EUT), for flight on each science orbiter.
-The EUT, shown in Figure 1, was flown for the first time on the 2005 Mars Reconnaissance Orbiter (MRO) mission, and is also planned for flight on the 2013 Mars Atmosphere and Volatile Evolution Mission (MAVEN).
+To this end, MEP has developed a standardized proximity-link communications and navigation payload, consisting of the Electra UHF Transceiver (EUT) and associated UHF Antenna (both shown in Figure 1), for flight on each Mars science orbiter.
+Redundant EUTs were flown for the first time on the 2005 Mars Reconnaissance Orbiter (MRO) mission.
+A single-string Electra payload has since been launched onboard the 2013 Mars Atmosphere and Volatile Evolution Mission (MAVEN), and NASA is in the process of delivering redundant Electra payloads to the European Space Agency for flight on the 2016 ExoMars/Trace Gas Orbiter.

-As a continuation of this strategy, the 2009 Discovery Announcement of Opportunity requires orbiter missions with mission lifetimes of one Mars year or more to carry the Electra UHF relay communications payload for feed-forward provision of in-situ telecommunications and navigation services to other MEP missions.
+As a continuation of this strategy, the 2014 Discovery Announcement of Opportunity requires orbiter missions with one or more Earth-years of expected life in Mars orbit to carry the Electra UHF relay communications payload for feed-forward provision of in-situ telecommunications and navigation services to other MEP missions.
 The cost of the payload and ground support will be funded by MEP, and these costs are not counted against the overall project cost.
 In addition, the actual cost of any extended mission operations to support relay services would also be provided by MEP and would not be counted against the overall project cost.
 However, the proposing project is responsible for any and all costs associated with integrating the payload into the overall flight system, and for implementing the functional capability within the project mission operation system/ground data system required to operate the payload.